Trump refuses to say he wants Ukraine to win war with Russia

 Mr Trump was impeached for the first time over a call in which he tried to get Mr Zelensky to investigate Joe Biden in return for weapons.

-“I have a very good relationship with President Zelensky because as you know he backed me up with phoney impeachment hoax number one when he said the president did nothing wrong.
-I was totally exonerated by the way a total waste of time and money,” said Mr Trump and Collins reminded viewers that the former president had been impeached by Congress.
+“I have a very good relationship with President Zelensky, because as you know he backed me up with phoney impeachment hoax number one when he said the president did nothing wrong.
+I was totally exonerated, by the way, a total waste of time and money,” said Mr Trump.
+Collins reminded viewers that the former president had been impeached by Congress.

 Join our commenting forum